wcgordon1/electrical/src/content/jobs/cable-tech-sf-kane-id-jf3322.md

 - **Professional Development:** Access to industry-leading training and career growth opportunities.
 - **Team Culture:** Regular team-building activities, community engagement programs, and annual holiday events to promote a positive work environment.

-## Schedule for Voice Data Installer
+## Schedule for Cable Technician

 - Full-time position with flexible scheduling options.
 - 8-hour or 10-hour shifts available, Monday to Friday.
 - Overtime and weekend availability as needed.

-## How to Apply for Voice Data Installer
+## How to Apply for Cable Technician

 If you're a motivated and skilled technician ready to take on a leadership role, we encourage you to apply.
 Submit your resume and references, and qualified candidates will be contacted for an interview.